Winthrop High School Newsletter

 American Red Cross Blood Drive

-The WHS Student Council is running the American Red Cross Blood Drive on Thursday, March 13th in the WHS Gym.
+The WHS Student Council held another American Red Cross Blood Drive on Thursday, March 13th in the WHS Gym.

 IParent and IStudent